Winstanley and York Road Estate: Gangs

-Unfortunately, the modern estates have suffered from a variety of youth disorder and serious crime issues since almost the time of their completion, visually documented from the early 1980s onwards.
+The modern estates have suffered from a variety of youth disorder and serious crime issues since almost the time of their completion, visually documented from the early 1980s onwards.
 The area has a multi-generational problem with street gangs in much the same way as other nearby parts of South London.
 This has seen a shift from the Junction Boys of the 1980s and 1990s, to the Stick'em Up Kids or South under Kontrol (S.U.K) group of the 2000s and 2010s and then the 37/OJB of modern times.
 There is also a historic rivalry between groups from the Battersea area and those in Tooting and Mitcham, which has been attributed as the reason for much of the youth violence in the Boroughs of Wandsworth and Merton.

 Gun and Knife Crime

-Mike Pannett, a former police officer assigned to Battersea from the late 80's onwards, writes that these estates and Battersea in general was "top of the city's crime league" in the 80's and was home to such notorious figures as Gary Nelson ("London's most dangerous man") who grew up there and was convicted of shooting to death two people- most notably PC Patrick Dunne.
+Mike Pannett, a former police officer assigned to Battersea from the late 1980s onwards, writes that these estates and Battersea in general was "top of the city's crime league" in the 1980s and was home to such notorious figures as Gary Nelson (described as "London's most dangerous man") who grew up there and was convicted of shooting to death two people, including PC Patrick Dunne.
 So Solid Crew were one of the first to draw attention to supposed incidents of gun crime that occurred on the estates in the 1990s and 2000s, although notable members (including Ashley Walters) were also accused of glamorising violence by being convicted or charged with many offences involving firearms.

-Unfortunately, many teenagers have been shot or stabbed to death in the immediate vicinity of the estates: Fabian Ricketts in 2006, Kyle McDonald in 2013, Matthew Kitwande in 2016 and Mahammed Hassan in 2017.
+Many teenagers have been shot or stabbed to death in the immediate vicinity of the estates: Fabian Ricketts in 2006, Kyle McDonald in 2013, Matthew Kitwande in 2016 and Mahammed Hassan in 2017.
 Indeed, Mahad Mohammed in 2011 was 20, Mohammed Hassan in 2016 was 35 and Tesfa Campbell was 38 in 2019.
 The estate was named as having particularly high levels within Wandsworth of knife crime in the Kinghan Report, but which were still comparatively lower than the Doddington and Rollo and Henry Prince Estates.